 James Halliwell is features editor at The Grocer.
-He writes, edits and commissions features and big interviews, as well as big interviews with senior industry figures.
-He also writes the Critical Eye TV column, news articles and blogs.
-Particular areas of interest include emerging technology, and the rise of the discounters.
+He writes, edits and commissions features on the fmcg industry as well as big interviews with senior industry figures.
+He also writes the Critical Eye TV column, news stories and blogs.

 James was voted PPA Business Writer of the Year in 2015 and 2013, and BSME Print Writer of the Year in 2014.